This page is for Barry Allen, the second (and current) Flash.

 Barry Allen appears in the series Arrow, portrayed by former Glee actor Grant Gustin.
 He will debut in the second season episode "The Scientist", and is scheduled to appear in several episodes throughout the year.
 The character was originally supposed to gain powers in the twentieth episode of the season as a backdoor pilot for a spin-off, but this was nixed when the CW decided to shoot a proper Flash pilot insdead.

 Grant Gustin is scheduled to reprise his role in a solo Flash series that will act as a spin-off from Arrow.
 It has been confirmed that the character will wear an altered version of his classic red outfit from the comics, in contrast to shows like Arrow and Smallville, which garnered a reputation for the lack of costumes.
+It seems the New 52 Design of Barry's Flash costume is similar to the one appearing in this series.

 Allen appeared in this off-Broadway musical.
 He was played by Jeffrey Hammond.